TechArtToolBox/wheel-o-matic/README.md

 # Wheel-O-Matic
-Blender add-on for automatic wheel rotation (2.83 and above)

-Automaticall rotate any wheel as it moves around the scene, regardless of direction or scale changes.
+Blender add-on for automatic wheel rotation (Blender 2.83 and above) Automaticall rotate any wheel as it moves around the scene, regardless of direction or scale changes.

 ## Installation